prl-mushr/mushr-website/content/tutorials/mapping.md

 ---
 title: "Using SLAM for Map Building"
 date: 2021-03-20T17:15:01-07:00
-summary: "Learn how to create custom maps of your car's surroundings"
+summary: Create custom maps with your car
 difficulty: Intermediate
 duration: 0
 featured: true  # whether this is listed at / (must also be top 6 by weight)